bmanubay/bmanubay.github.io/_posts/_2020-1-28-an-intro-to-web-scraping-and-sentiment-analysis.md

 *Fig 4.
 This series of plots is the same series as in Fig 3, but with expanding means instead of cumulative sums.

+The final series of plots is an expanding mean of the `VADER` score over time and they reveal interesting sentiment insights.
+The first major insight is that average sentiment appears to be going down over time.
+The news cycle is becoming (generally more negatively polar).
+The second insight is that

 ## Conclusions
 There are many potential resampling methods for estimating uncertainty in a model.
 These are some good, generalizable ones that can be easily implemented for machine learning algorithms.
 The bootstrap is likely the most robust and general and is my go-to quick method for uncertainty estimation.
 It might get its own post in the future because it is very useful!
 Hope you learned and enjoyed!
 Until next time, folks.